submarines-and/pyddelovs-quest/README.md

 # Pyddelovs Quest
-You are a small fox and the winter is very cold.
+You are a small, cold fox and the graphics are very confusing.
 Will you make it home to your den before it is too late?

 <img src="./assets/pyddelov.png" width="150"/>